What is the Colorado Master Irrigator Program?

 2021 Program Schedule

-Due to the pandemic, CO Master Irrigator is working on developing a hybrid learning experience that combines in-person class time with online learning modules.
+Due to the pandemic, CO Master Irrigator is working on developing a hybrid learning experience, combining small group in-person class time with online learning.